pseudopresence/tabspace2.1/README.md

 * The Twiddler 2.1 mouse mode, upgrade, and mass storage keys are unchanged

-* I have only tested this layout on my Win 7 desktop at the moment, but I found that pressing the TabSpace letter pair chords (e.g. O OOMM "th") would change my windows input language, and the triple chords (e.g. O OMMM "the") would open the start menu.
-I am assuming for now that this is a bug with the Twiddler 2.1.
-I have included versions without the pairs and triples for now.
+* Twiddler firmware versions earlier than 122 have some issues with the multi-character chords.
+To upgrade your firmware, see handykey.com/support.html

 * I haven't defined chords yet for Application, GUI Left, GUI Right, which I assume are equivalent to the Windows keys and aren't included in the original TabSpace layout.
-I will add them next time I revise these layouts.
+I am still investigating how these work with the Twiddler 2.1